 Even we don't always manage to find the right apprentice every year, unfortunately.
 There are currently ten confectioners working with us, many of whom come top of their year group.
 That makes us proud.
 A passion for confectionery and cooking are important prerequisites.
 Also an instinctive feel for the ingredients, respect for foodstuffs and a stable character.
 A keen nose and a fine palate are also indispensable.
 After all, confectioners turn into sommeliers, relishing the rich and full-bodied flavour of their specialities on the tongue.

 Why?
-Because only premium cough drops which meet our standards and conform to the original recipe make it into the bag.
-This is why you can always rely on the quality and flavour of our Em‑eukal cough drops.
+Because only premium herbal drops which meet our standards and conform to the original recipe make it into the bag.
+This is why you can always rely on the quality and flavour of our Em‑eukal herbal drops.